canro91/canro91.github.io/_posts/2021-01-04-TruncateVsDelete.md

 ## WHERE clause

-The first difference is about the WHERE clause. **One one hand, DELETE accept a WHERE clause to only delete only some records from a table.
+The first difference is about the WHERE clause. **One one hand, DELETE accept a WHERE clause to only delete some records from a table.
 But, TRUNCATE doesn't.** It deletes all records from a table.
 If you try to add a WHERE clause with TRUNCATE, you get _"Incorrect syntax near the keyword 'WHERE'"_.

 ```sql
 SELECT * FROM dbo.Movies